Ocean thermal energy conversion: History

-In March 2011, Ocean Thermal Energy Corporation signed an Energy Services Agreement (ESA) with the Baha Mar resort, Nassau, Bahamas, for the world's first and largest seawater air conditioning (SWAC) system.
+In March 2011, Ocean Thermal Energy Corporation signed an Energy Services Agreement (ESA) with the Baha Mar resort in Nassau, Bahamas, for the world's first and largest seawater air conditioning (SWAC) system.
 In June 2015, the project was put on pause while the resort resolved financial and ownership issues.
 In August 2016, it was announced that the issues had been resolved and that the resort would open in March 2017.
 It is expected that the SWAC system's construction will resume at that time.